marionettejs/backbone.marionette/readme.md

 * Compose your application's visuals at runtime, with `Region` and `Layout`
 * Nested views and layouts within visual regions
 * Built-in memory management and zombie killing in views, regions and layouts
-* Event-driven architecture with the `EventAggregator`
+* Event-driven architecture with `Backbone.Wreqr.EventAggregator`
 * Flexible, "as-needed" architecture allowing you to pick and choose what you need
 * And much, much more